 The U.S. Geological Survey monitors a suite of intertidal black abalone sites at San Nicolas Island, California, in cooperation with the U.S. Navy, which owns the island.
-The nine rocky intertidal sites were established in 1980 to study the potential impact of translocated sea otters on the intertidal black abalone population at the island.
+The nine rocky intertidal sites were established in 1980 to study the potential effect of translocated sea otters on the intertidal black abalone population at the island.
 The sites were monitored from 1981 to 1997, usually annually or biennially.
 Monitoring resumed in 2001 and has been completed annually since then.
-At the time of this report, the work is conducted by the Western Ecological Research Center’s Santa Cruz Field Station, Santa Cruz, California.
+Since 2018, the work has been carried out by the U.S. Geological Survey Western Ecological Research Center.
 The study sites became particularly important, from a management perspective, after a virulent disease decimated black abalone populations throughout southern California beginning in the mid-1980s.
 The disease, withering syndrome, was first observed on San Nicolas Island in 1992 and during the next few years, it reduced the population there by more than 99 percent.
 The species was subsequently listed as endangered under the Endangered Species Act in 2009.

 |Publication Subtype||USGS Numbered Series|